 The UEFA European (Euro) Championship (commonly known as the 'Euros') is the primary association football competition between the senior men’s national teams from the Union of European Football Association (UEFA).
-The event has been held every four years since 1960 in Europe to determine the continental champion (see winners).
+The event has been held in Europe every four years since 1960 to determine the continental champion (see winners).

 More Info

-- List of winners of the UEFA Euro Championship
+- List of winners of the UEFA Euro Championship — Germany and Spain have won the title three times, France and Italy twice.

 - List of UEFA Euro Hosts